nais/handbook/docs/technical/tenant-setup/2-tenant.md

 # Step 2 - Tenant: preparations

 !!! note
-    This step is done by the tenant administrators, and is typically done in collaboration with the Nais team.
+    This step is done by the tenant administrators.

 When setting up Nais in your Google organization, we will need a dedicated folder for all resources related to Nais.
 Everything Nais related will be contained within this folder, and no further permissions are required in the organization.